lemonsevens/lemonsevens-gruntworks/operations/TASK-MASTER/3_resource-selection.md

 If user defers to AI for either choice:
 1. Present recommendation with rationale:
 ```
-Based on the requirements, I recommend:
+Based on the requirements and project type '[GRANULAR project type name]', I recommend:
 [Resource/Tool] [Specification/Standard/Version, if applicable] because:
 - [Specific requirement suggesting this choice]
 - [Alignment/Integration considerations]